fostiropoulos/ablator/DEVELOPER.md

 ## Installing the development version of ABLATOR

-The development version of Ablator can be installed via pip `pip install -e .[dev]`
+The development version of Ablator can be installed via pip `pip install -e ."[dev]"`

-The `-e` option automatically updates the library based on the folder contents.
+The `-e` option automatically updates the library based on the folder contents, while the `[dev]` option installs additional developer depedencies for ABLATOR.

+### Special Considerations for Mac

+You should first make sure that xcode command-line tools are installed using `xcode-select --install`

+Depending on whether you have an Intel or Apple Silicon processor, you might need to follow [additional steps in installing ray](https://docs.ray.io/en/master/ray-overview/installation.html)

 ## Setting up Docker environment